FatLardXr41/mismis-fixed./README.md

 # The Fixes
 - AnimStateUpdate (0x8d00) -> (0x8d10) (i think)
-- A sig (i dont remember which)
+- A sig ("C_TF_PlayerResource_GetPlayerConnectionState")

 # Credits
 - M-FeD
-- The person who leaked the old broken dll
+- The person who leaked the old broken dll (not thyraxis/axdwt lol, it was someone else)

 # hi mfed
 - why are you watching this..💀